-14) The following relevant fact was reported on January 23, 2013 in accordance with the provisions of Article 9 and subsection 2 of Article 10 of Law 18,045 on the Securities Market:
+- Ratifying the resolutions adopted by the Board of Directors in its session No. 92, according to Article 28 of the corporate by-laws. - 7) The following relevant fact was reported on May 3, 2013, in accordance with the provisions of Article 9 and subsection 2 of Article 10 of Law 18,045 on the Securities Market: